 All catering at Bilton Grange is provided by an external catering company, Chartwells, and cooked by our own catering team, here on site at the Pre-Prep.
 The menus are reviewed regularly and are overseen by a paediatric nutritionist to ensure they are healthy, balanced and nutritious.
 Information about allergies, preferences and dietary requirements is obtained prior to a child's start date, and all dietary needs are catered for.
 Menus are shared with parents at the start of each term.
+Strict protocols are in place to deal with and ensure the safety of those with allergies and children with anaphylaxis.

-All the children have their own water bottle in school, which are washed and refilled through the day.
+All children have their own water bottle in school, which are washed and refilled through the day.
 Water bottles can also be provided for any child if required.